webfactor/laravel-backpack-documents/README.md

 ## Customisation

 You can edit many parts of the functionality.
 Just look at the published config file (`config/webfactor/documents.php`).

 If you want to overwrite the default routes, please create a route file at `routes/webfactor/documents.php` and define your routes there.

+To change the fallback language please see [spatie/laravel-translatable][link-spatie-laravel-translatable] for more information.

 ## Change log